saor48/project3/README.md

 On the right of the page is a seperate box (yellow box) to test phrase structure.
 User can enter any line number from main box to test that phrase, selecting it
     as either a statement or a question.
-A specific error message is shown for any errors found.
+A specific error message is shown for any structural errors found.

 ## Features:

+### Existing Features:
 1. Each word is checked for correct spelling against a file of basic English words.
         Considered incorrect are contractions and most proper nouns Words found as correct will be printed normally